felixsebastian/microbatch/README.md

 mb.WaitForResults()
 ```

 `BatchProcessor` will be run in its own thread.
-The `JobResultHandler` is run from whatever thread `mb.WaitForResults()` is called from, so should be a safe place to pass data back to your application.
+The `ResultHandler` is run from whatever thread `mb.WaitForResults()` is called from, so should be a safe place to pass data back to your application.

 ## How does it work?